-The smartphone app, called Tumaini – which means “hope” in Swahili – helps banana farmers scan plants for signs of five major diseases and one common pest.
+Tumaini – which means “hope” in Swahili – is a smartphone app that helps banana farmers scan plants for signs of five major diseases and one common pest.
 Farmers use the app to upload a photo of an affected crop, which is then scanned for symptoms of pests and diseases using image-recognition technology, drawing on a dataset of more than 50,000 images.
 Tumaini records the data, including geographic location, and feeds it into the database.
 The app then provides a diagnosis and recommends steps to address the affliction.

 In what context is this tool useful?